alyssahellrung/bands_in_town/README.md

 ## Reviewing a boot camp exercise for practice with server side APIs and debugging.

-Will style and add more information soon!
+Will style and add event information soon!